neptune-ai/examples/utils/migration_tools/from_another_project/README.md

 There are a few things to keep in mind when using this script:

 - Currently, only run metadata is copied.
-Project and model metadata are not copied.
+Project and model metadata are not copied†.
+- All runs from the source project will be copied to the target project.
+It is not possible to filter runs currently†.
 - Most of the namespaces from the original runs will be retained in the new runs, except for the following:
   - `sys` namespace:
     - The `state` field cannot be copied.